 - In a saucepan over medium heat, combine the peanut butter, brown sugar, water, rice vinegar, soy sauce, chili paste, sesame oil, and garlic.
 Bring to a simmer.
 Cook, stirring, for 2 minutes.
 Remove from the heat and set aside.

 - Heat the oven to 400 F. Line a large rimmed baking pan with foil.

 - In a large bowl, toss the chicken wings with the vegetable oil and hot sauce.

 - Arrange the wings on the prepared baking sheet.

 - Bake the wings for 20 minutes.
 Remove the pan from the oven.
 With tongs, turn all of the wing pieces over.
 Return the pan to the oven and continue baking for 15 to 20 minutes longer, until nicely browned and cooked.
-Juices should be clear, not pink, when the wings are thoroughly cooked.
+Juices should be clear, not pink when the wings are ready.

 - Garnish the sauce and the chicken wings with chopped peanuts, if desired.